nav9/audio_video_synchronizer/README.md

-Under construction.

 # What this project does
-Synchronises audio and video based on lip movement of speakers
+Synchronises audio and video based on lip movement of speakers.
+This is a simplistic implementation that is far from being generic.
+It detects phases where speech has started after phases of silence, and at such points in the video, it looks for matching points in the audio timeline nearby.
+The first such audio-video offset found, is used to correct the audio-video async.

 # Install requirements
 TODO